akutzer/semantic-retrieval/README.md

 ---

 ### **Tasks:**
+*task schedule will be iterativly improved by all of use :3*

 #### 1. Crawling data
 - collect xml files from various wikia/fandoms
 - extract both english and multi-linguistic wikis; we will probably focus first on english pages and later traing a model on multiple languages
-- preprocess the data (e.g. clean from wiki syntax)
+- preprocess the data (e.g. clean from wiki syntax, best-case: find code which does this tedious task already)
 - bringing the data into a fitting file format and file structure (communicate together with person responsible for dataloading); have a look at benchmark datasets
 - responsible: ...